renarsaar/HTML-CSS/readme.md

-Hey.
-Here I will be posting all of my smaller projects that I have finished or I am working with.
+Here are all the small projects I have done with the help of different tutorials.
 Contains mostly html, css and a bit of JavaScript.